-From 5 September, 2016 to 9 September, 2016 the Open Dialog Foundation, the European Exchange and the International Renaissance Foundation organised an educational tour for Ukrainian students from Kharkiv, Odesa, Dnipro and Ivano-Frankivsk to Berlin.
+From 5 September, 2016 to 9 September, 2016 the Open Dialogue Foundation, the European Exchange and the International Renaissance Foundation organised an educational tour for Ukrainian students from Kharkiv, Odesa, Dnipro and Ivano-Frankivsk to Berlin.
 Thirty undergraduates spent an eventful week of meetings with European and German officials of government agencies.
 The tour was held as part of the ‘Supporting Youth As Impetus For The Strengthening of Democracy And Civil Society In Ukraine’, a project funded by the Federal Foreign Office of Germany.

 On 5 September, 2016, the first of the planned events took place; it was a conference entitled ‘Building a house while on fire?
 Germany’s OSCE Chairmanship amidst the reform pressure and crisis management’, organised by The Friedrich Naumann Foundation for Freedom and The German Association for East European Studies.
 The conference was held in the premises of Berlin-Brandenburg Academy of Sciences and Humanities.
 During the event, participants could listen to the speech of Michael Georg Link, the director of the OSCE Office for Democratic Institutions and Human Rights.
 He gave his view on security situation in the OSCE countries 25 years after signing of Paris Charter.
 The conference was divided into two panel sessions.